The Art of Cutting and Bending Rebar

 People have discovered and employed many methods when it comes to cutting and bending rebar.
 Reinforced steel bars are made to be durable, as they are used to provide a solid structure and support system for concrete buildings.
 That being said, you can’t expect to simply grab an ordinary set of snips to get the job done.

-- Cut it by hand; cutting rebar with a manual saw should be a last resort, but it is still a creative way to finish a job.
+Cutting rebar with a manual saw should be a last resort, but it is still a creative way to finish a job.
 Be sure to secure the material properly in a vice and use a blade that won’t easily dull.

-- Bending rebar is easy with a bar and a pipe; insert the stick into the slot of a hickey bar and use a steel pipe to bend the protruding end downward.
+Bending rebar is easy with a bar and a pipe; insert the stick into the slot of a hickey bar and use a steel pipe to bend the protruding end downward.

 – Use a Vice